Meggs625/tic-tac-toe/README.md

   Take a break from the day to day and play a rousing game of Tic-Tac-Toe!
 It's great for all ages.
 You and one competitor can face off , track your wins, and see who leaves victorious.

 ## Contributors
-  Megan McBride - Frontend Development student at Turing
+  Megan McBride - Frontend Development student at Turing School of Software and Design

 ## Project Manager
   Heather Faerber